-While the Asylum Act also provides for the possibility of placing in detention other categories of asylum seekers, including those subjected to Dublin procedures, in practice only the aforementioned asylum seekers are systematically detained.
+While the Asylum Act also provides for the possibility of placing other categories of asylum seekers in detention, including those subjected to Dublin procedures, according to CPR’s experience, these are not used in practice.

-The competent authority to place and review the detention of an asylum seeker in a CIT or in detention facilities at the border is the Criminal Court which has territorial jurisdiction over the place where detention is imposed.
-In the case of detention at the border, SEF initially imposes detention but is required to inform the Criminal Court of the detention within 48 hours of arrival at the border for the purpose of maintaining the asylum seeker in detention beyond that period.
+The competent authority to place and review the detention of an asylum seeker in a CIT, or in detention facilities at the border, is the Criminal Court with territorial jurisdiction over the place where detention is imposed.
+In the case of detention at the border, SEF initially imposes detention, but is required to inform the Criminal Court of said detention measure within 48 hours of arrival at the border for the purpose of maintaining the asylum seeker in detention beyond that period.

 Article 35-A(3)(b) Asylum Act.